Why How You Pack Matters as Much as What You Pack

 - Keys to the new property

-This is the box that gets overlooked and then frantically searched for at the end of a long moving day.
-Packing it deliberately the night before removes the problem entirely.
+This is the box that gets hunted for frantically at the end of a long moving day if nobody set it aside deliberately.
+Pack it the night before and keep it separate.

 What to Do With Awkward Items That Will Not Box

-Some things genuinely cannot be boxed — large floor lamps, mirrors, potted plants, oddly shaped ornaments, gym equipment.
-The approach for these is to get everything else boxed first and treat the awkward items as the exception rather than the rule.
-A van that is 90% boxes with a handful of awkward items around the edges is a well-loaded van.
-A van that is 50% bags and loose items is not.
+Some things can’t be boxed — floor lamps, mirrors, plants, gym equipment.
+Get everything else boxed first and treat these as the exception.
+A van that’s 90% boxes with a handful of awkward items around the edges is a well-loaded van.
+A van that’s half bags and loose items is not.
+For house and apartment removals with a lot of awkward items, the same principle applies: get the box count up first.

 When to Start Packing

-The answer is almost always earlier than feels necessary.
-A common pattern is to leave packing until the final few days before a move, at which point time pressure leads to poor packing decisions — things get thrown into bags, boxes get overfilled, and labelling gets skipped.
-The rooms that are easiest to start with are the ones used least day-to-day: spare bedrooms, loft storage, books, seasonal items, decorative objects.
-These can be packed two to three weeks before a move without affecting daily life.
+Almost always earlier than feels necessary.
+A common pattern is leaving packing until the final few days, at which point time pressure leads to poor decisions — things get thrown into bags, boxes get overfilled, labelling gets skipped.
+Start with rooms used least day-to-day: spare bedrooms, loft storage, books, seasonal items, decorative objects.
+These can go two to three weeks before the move without affecting daily life.

 - Bedding and towels — pack the morning of the move

-- Kitchen essentials (kettle, one set of crockery, cooking basics) — pack last, into clearly marked boxes
+- Kitchen essentials (kettle, one set of crockery, cooking basics) — pack last, clearly marked

 - Bathroom toiletries and daily-use items — pack the morning of the move